 REVISIONS TO THE NOTICE OF PRIVACY PRACTICES

-The Facility reserves the right to change and/or revise this Notice and make the new revised version applicable to all PHI received prior to its effective date.
-The Facility will also post the revised version of the Notice in the Facility.
+The Practice reserves the right to change and/or revise this Notice and make the new revised version applicable to all PHI received prior to its effective date.
+The Practice will also post the revised version of the Notice in the Practice.

-If you believe your privacy rights have been violated, you may file a complaint with the Facility and/or to the Secretary of HHS, or their designee.
-If you wish to file a complaint with the Facility, please contact SUSIE PIMENTEL / 610 GATEWAY CENTER WAY SUITE G SAN DIEGO, CA 92102.
+If you believe your privacy rights have been violated, you may file a complaint with the Practice and/or to the Secretary of HHS, or their designee.
+If you wish to file a complaint with the Practice, please contact Naomi Peters / 610 GATEWAY CENTER WAY SUITE G SAN DIEGO, CA 92102.

 You may also file a complaint with the U.S. Department of Health and Human Services Office for Civil Rights by sending a letter to 200 Independence Avenue, S.W., Washington, D.C.
 20201, calling 1-877-696-6775, or visiting www.hhs.gov/ocr/privacy/hipaa/complaints/.

-If you have any questions on the Facility’s privacy practices or for clarification on anything contained within the Notice, please contact:
+If you have any questions on the Practice’s privacy practices or for clarification on anything contained within the Notice, please contact: